edgeandnode/amp-demo/README.md

 just down && just up
 ```

+new naming

-This adds a `block_summary` table querying the `anvil` dependency.
+This adds a `simple_filter` table querying the `anvil` dependency.
 Modify the SQL to experiment with derived tables.

 ## Troubleshooting